pankajojha/godbm/README.md

 ```

 ```
-godbm sync -from production -to staging -c config/gopli.toml
+godbm sync -from production -to local -c config/godbm.toml
 ```